Ian Thomas (Belgian musician): 2014–present: GameTime

 "The Way It Feels" is a duet by Ian Thomas and one of his latest, featuring American recording artist Bella Blue.
 The track appeared on his third studio album, GameTime released in 2014.
 Written by Gia Sky and Aubrey Wood and produced by Gia Sky, the song was released on July 4, 2014.
 It is a Pop R&B song, featuring Hip Hop influences.

 Personal life

-The singer is the son of actor Frank Hoelen and choreographer Brigitte Derks.
 The actor Chris Van Tongelen is his stepfather.
-He used to be vegan.